Mosquitoes and midges are among the most common pests in the UK.

 Now that mosquitoes are a relatively common sight in London, the range of DIY treatments available has also increased significantly.
 These include a multitude of sprays and other options designed to repel or kill mosquitoes.
 Unfortunately, while these treatments are plentiful, they are relatively expensive and offer mixed results.
 The number of options available makes things confusing for newcomers and leads lots of people down a path of trial and error.
 Not only this, but many of the DIY treatments available can be harmful to other plants and wildlife.

-But the worst part is that most of these treatments are ineffective at completely removing the infestation.
+The worst part is that most of these treatments are ineffective at completely removing the infestation.
 If the measures you take don’t completely clear out the infestation, it won’t take them long to rebuild and return with a vengeance.
 If you spend money on a DIY treatment and fail to eliminate the issue, you are essentially throwing money away.

 On the other hand, if you engage the services of a professional pest control outfit like Bon Accord, you can be certain of a successful operation every time.
 Our pest control technicians have dealt with it all.
 We can apply the extensive knowledge and experience we have gained over the years to identifying the nature of your infestation and honing straight in on the best treatment option.
 We guarantee that we will clear up any infestation completely, in the most cost-efficient and effective way possible.